 Task work breakdown structure code is a read-only alphanumeric code that can indicate the relationships between tasks.

-Although the PSI and the Visual Studio Object Browser shows it as read-write, the TASK_WBS property should be marked as read-only.
+Although the PSI and the Visual Studio Object Browser show it as read/write, the TASK_WBS property should be marked as read-only.
 The TASK_WBS property is the aggregate of the parent TASK_WBS value and the value of the TASK_WBS_RIGHTMOST_LEVEL field in the MSP_TASKS table.
 Because a TaskRow object does not include a property to set TASK_WBS_RIGHTMOST_LEVEL, you cannot programmatically set TASK_WBS.

 If you try to set the TASK_WBS property to a specified value and then save the project, Project Professional ignores the value set with the PSI and assigns a value according to the task outline number when you open the project.
 To see the result in Project Professional, see the WBS code value on the Advanced tab of the Task Information dialog box.